 World Hope International traveled to Papua New Guinea in January 2020 to celebrate the opening of The Nomad Mougulu High School, which we are partnering with Strickland Bosavi Foundation to establish and resource.
-Tim Weatherall, a Board Director for World Hope International (Australia) was a member of the visiting team and was invited by the community to take pictures and learn and share stories that were told during their visit-and here is his experience listening, learning, and trying to capture the richness of culture and the challenges and dreams of the community...
+Tim Weatherall, one of the visiting team and a WHI Board Member, was invited by the community to take pictures and learn and share stories that were told during their visit - and here is his experience listening, learning, and trying to capture the richness of culture and the challenges and dreams of the community...